This policy applies to all pupils in the Infant and Junior School, including the EYFS.

 Expectations and Rewards

 It is known that positive encouragement promotes good behaviour and raises self-esteem.
 Staff will endeavour to acknowledge good behaviour, through descriptive praise, positive feedback and appropriate use of rewards, such as stickers, stamps and merits.
 Merits are House Points and are awarded for exemplar behaviour and academic success and progress relevant to the individual pupil.
-A range of initiatives, such as Praise Postcards and the Book of Achievements are used for exceptional learning based on the individual pupil, as well as exhibiting the school values above and beyond what is normally expected.
+A range of initiatives, such as Praise Postcards and the half-termly Celebration Assembly are used for exceptional learning based on the individual pupil, as well as exhibiting the school values above and beyond what is normally expected.

 Where pupils choose to display poor behaviour, agreed sanctions appropriate to their age and behaviour will be applied fairly.
 These sanctions are intended to deter repetition of the behaviour and help pupils to learn that consequences follow actions.
 Where the misbehaviour is exhibited by a pupil with Specific Learning Difficulties and/or Disabilities, the SENCo will liaise with those staff concerned to ensure that reasonable adjustments are made for this pupil, if appropriate.